Liam Lynch (Irish republican): Treaty and truce period

 Lynch with some of his divisional staff and officers of the brigades, including the 1st Southern Division, who attended as delegates to the Anti-Treaty Army Convention at the Mansion House, Dublin, on 9 April 1922.

 The War of Independence ended formally with the signing of the Anglo-Irish Treaty between the Irish negotiating team and the British government in December 1921.
-Lynch was opposed to the Treaty, on the grounds that it disestablished the Irish Republic proclaimed in 1916 in favour of Dominion status for Ireland within the British Empire.
+Lynch was opposed to the Treaty, on the grounds that it disestablished the Irish Republic proclaimed in 1916 in favour of dominion status for Ireland within the British Empire.

 Lynch, however, did not want a split in the republican movement and hoped to reach a compromise with those who supported the Treaty ("Free Staters") by the publication of a republican constitution for the new Irish Free State.
-But the British would not accept this, as the Treaty had only just been signed and ratified, leading to a deeper split in IRA ranks.
+In Lynch's "adherence to the idea of a republic the practicalities of politics made little impact on his consciousness and he was dismissive of the popular support for the treaty."
 Lynch did his best to reunite a divided IRA and continued to hold discussions with the opposing side for a number of months.
 Both he and Michael Collins were on the IRB Supreme Council and neither wanted to see a civil war.

 Lynch, who commanded by far the largest area of any divisional commander, was elected temporary chief of staff by the Republican Military Council in March.
 His appointment as chief of staff of the anti-treaty forces was confirmed on 9 April by the Executive appointed at the army convention of 26 March.

 He did not participate in the seizure of the Four Courts in Dublin by a group of hardline republicans in April 1922.
 However, at the Third Army Convention on 18 June, following the defeat of a proposal he opposed — to restart hostilities with the British — a diehard faction broke away from his leadership and set up a new GHQ at the Four Courts.
 Lynch remained recognised as IRA chief of staff by a majority of republicans.